divakaivan/transaction-stream-data-pipeline/README.md

 ![transactions_stream_project_diagram](/project-png/transactions_stream_project_diagram.png)

-* **Stripe**: Using Stripe's API as the source of generating real-like transaction data.
+* **Stripe**: Using Stripe's API as the source of generating realistic transaction data.

 * **Apache Kafka**: Stripe transaction data is streamed into Apache Kafka.
 It handles the data streams and ensures they are processed in real-time.